 140g (¼ lb.) preserved ginger (I use crystallized ginger) – choose a gluten free one if req’d

 140g (¼ lb.)
 Sultanas, chopped

 750 ml of white vinegar (don’t use malt vinegar if making it gluten free)

-Combine – 3 sliced Mangoes, 2 chopped Tomatoes, 2 finely chopped Shallots including the green ends, torn fresh Basil and torn fresh Mint to taste, Balsamic Vinegar, Serve immediately.
+Combine – 3 sliced ripe Mangoes, 2 chopped Tomatoes, 2 finely chopped Shallots including the green tops, torn fresh Basil and torn fresh Mint to taste, sprinkle of Balsamic Vinegar.
+Serve immediately.

 It just so happens that I have some chilled mango, sliced and waiting for me in the fridge, so what am I doing here talking about mangoes when I can be eating them!